 Interior Chinatown by Charles Yu

-Charles Yu’s book Interior Chinatown is a karate chop to the gut—an unexpected, powerful jab at stereotypes and anti-Asian racism that manages to be hilarious as well as heartbreaking.
+Charles Yu’s book Interior Chinatown is a swift kick to the gut—an unexpected, powerful jab at stereotypes and anti-Asian racism that manages to be hilarious as well as heartbreaking.

 Told entirely in screenplay format, it stars Willis Wu as GENERIC ASIAN MAN, a bit player in his own life.
 Willis is an aspiring actor going through the motions, trapped in endless roles like DELIVERY GUY and STRIVING IMMIGRANT.
 Sometimes he’s GUY WHO RUNS IN AND GETS KICKED IN THE FACE.
 But what he wants—what he thinks he wants, anyway—is to be KUNG FU GUY, the highest achievement he can imagine.